Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Preliminaries

 \subsection{Off-the-Shelf Composable Sampling Sketches}

-We consider off-the-shelf use of known polylogarithmic-size sampling sketches.
-These sketches are designed to provide statistical guarantees on accuracy (bounds on the variance) with respect to specific functions of frequencies and all frequency distributions.
+We describe known polylogarithmic-size sampling sketches that we use or refer to in this work.
+These sketches are designed to provide statistical guarantees on the accuracy (bounds on the variance) with respect to specific functions of frequencies and all frequency distributions.
 The samples still provide unbiased estimates of statistics with respect to any function of frequency.
-We study the estimates provided by these off-the-shelf sketches through the lens of combinations: instead of considering a particular function of frequency and all frequency distribution, we study the overhead of more general function-frequency combinations.
+We study the estimates provided by these off-the-shelf sketches through the lens of combinations: instead of considering a particular function of frequency and all frequency distributions, we study the overhead of more general frequency-function combinations.